Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.1 Why Hong Kong?

-I choose Hong Kong for further studies due to my career goals and personal interests.
+I choose Hong Kong for further studies due to personal interests and my career goals.

+On a personal level, I love Cantonese cuisine for its delicious variety and fresh ingredients, especially the dim sum.
+I'm also a big fan of Cantonese music, and I'd like to learn Cantonese to sing along and better understand the lyrics.

-Hong Kong is a global financial hub with strong regulations and a diverse talent pool, making it ideal for fintech.
+Moreover, Hong Kong is a global financial hub with strong regulations and a diverse talent pool, making it ideal for fintech.
 And its connections to mainland China and other markets provide unique growth opportunities.
 All of that perfectly support my career ambitions.

-On a personal level, I love Cantonese cuisine for its delicious variety and fresh ingredients, especially the delightful dim sum.
-And I'm also a big fan of Cantonese music, particularly Eason Chan, and I'd like to learn Cantonese to sing along and better understand the lyrics.

 In summary, studying in Hong Kong will advance my career and enrich my life experiences, making it the ideal destination for me.